 - Follow a keto diet- A low carb keto diet can help avoid diabetes.
 Studies have shown a reduction in blood sugar levels in prediabetic individuals who followed a keto diet.

 - Control Portion sizes: Eating too much at one time has shown considerable spikes in blood sugar levels.
-So controlling portions sizes is very important for a diabetic and prediabetic.
-By having small amounts of food at lesser intervals will not only boost energy but will not raise the sugar levels.
+So controlling portion sizes is very important for a diabetic and prediabetic.
+Having small amounts of food at lesser intervals will not only boost energy but will not raise the sugar levels.

 - Beverages like Tea and Coffee help as they have anti-inflammatory antioxidants called polyphenols that help protect against diabetes.
 Green tea, in particular, is known to have a very beneficial antioxidant.